 - actively promote the importance and value of good attendance to pupils and their parents; - ensure that the statutory attendance register is taken at the start of the first session of the school day and once during the afternoon session.
-In secondary settings, for the purposes of safeguarding, ensure registers are taken at the beginning of each lesson; - provide regular advice, encouragement, challenge and support to the class as a whole and to individual pupils about the importance of regular attendance and punctuality, using the data provided by the pastoral and/or administrative teams; - ensure registers are completed accurately and in a timely manner; - ensure absence notes or verbal messages relating to attendance and punctuality are provided to the attendance administrator or relevant member of the pastoral team;
+For the purposes of safeguarding, all secondary schools should ensure registers are taken at the beginning of each lesson; - provide regular advice, encouragement, challenge and support to the class as a whole and to individual pupils about the importance of regular attendance and punctuality, using the data provided by the pastoral and/or administrative teams; - ensure registers are completed accurately and in a timely manner; - ensure absence notes or verbal messages relating to attendance and punctuality are provided to the attendance administrator or relevant member of the pastoral team; - be proactive in noticing and addressing any signs of disaffection or any well-being concern which may result in poor attendance and punctuality, thereby impacting on learning and potentially safety; - contribute to a whole school approach which reinforces good school attendance, by providing stimulating teaching and learning experiences that encourage all pupils to attend and to achieve; - support pupils to catch up on essential work missed following absence, thereby removing a potential barrier to re-engagement; - regularly review class registers for individual groups and report any absence trends or concerns that they identify with the relevant member of the pastoral team and/or the attendance administrator.